Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-72-the-reckoning.md

 There had been some minor friction he’d needed to soothe.
 It came down to ego, partly.
 Operators came in tiers, by the American (and by extension, Commonwealth) reckoning, and the so-called tier-1 operators were used to being the king of their arts, based almost entirely on a particularly relevant measure of merit.
 They routinely worked in the most covert and clandestine missions, did things nobody else could do.

 Whichever jackass in the Pentagon thought terming the SOR and its allied forces "tier-0" operators would be a good idea, needed to have some sense and tact shoved right up his ass.
-Especially since, by the logic of the stupid tiers themselves...it was true.
+Especially since, by the logic of the stupid tiers themselves... it was true.

 For the most part, of course, it wasn’t really an issue.
 Everyone was mostly professional about it.
 They’d had a good time at Rooney’s, everyone got along.
 But always there was drama, and tier-1 guys weren’t used to being preempted in anything, nor kept out of the loop on certain matters.